zoe-heart/house-price-prediction/README.md

 ## Process Summary
 - Explored and profiled the dataset to identify missing values and outliers.
-- Cleaned inconsistent entries (addresses, placeholder square footage values).
+- Cleaned inconsistent entries.
+- Used the Google Maps API to retrieve accurate location data (administrative area, sublocality) from property coordinates, replacing incomplete or inconsistent location fields.
 - Split the data into training and test sets before any learned transformations.
 - Applied log transformations and winsorisation to normalise skewed variables.
 - Grouped rare categorical values and used target encoding on key features.